A Comprehensive Guide to Porcelain Veneers

 I recommend using a straw when drinking beverages that are prone to stain.

-Several factors can determine the veneer cost.
-The following are some of the most common influences on veneer cost price:
+Several factors can determine the cost of dental veneers.
+The following are some of the most common influences on porcelain veneer costs:

 - The quality of veneer (resin or laminate)